ZackWilde27/Z3dPy/README.md

 Now you have all the functions and classes required to start

 # Example Program
-We'll import the engine and draw the results with PyGame.
+We'll import the engine and use PyGame as our screen.

 ```python
 import z3dpy